SCL-Project/Regulatory/Whitepaper.md

 # Mitigating Expense Reimbursement Fraud: A Smart Contract Approach leveraging NFTs as Receipts

 ## Description
-The Tokenization Team is developing a prototype for a smart contract solution for the Value-Added-Tax (VAT) system in Switzerland and the border to Germany.
-The objective of this prototype is to prevent VAT fraud, enhance system efficiency, transparency and security, and thus aid the government in ensuring their compliance and to safeguard revenue.
+The Regulation Team is developing a prototype for a smart contract solution for a Receipt Reimbursement System between customers and companies.
+The objective of this prototype is to mitigate Reimbursement Fraud when employees hand in their receipts of business transactions to their employer.
+This is done by generation ReceiptTokens (ERC721) as Receipts that can afterwards only be handed in once to the employer.
-Similar to Ainsworth et al. (2016), the team proposed incorporating a VATToken (ERC20 Token) into their smart contracts solution for VAT payments.
-Moreover, a ReceiptToken (ERC721) can be generated after a successful VAT payment to the government, which provides an unfalsifiable proof of the transaction for both buyers and sellers of goods or services.
-In cross-border transactions, the CrossBorderContract is required to be able to transfer goods.

 <img src="Reimbursement Fraud/Graphics/Prototype.png" width="1050"/>